 A former Charger football player has returned to his alma mater to become the program's newest assistant coach.

 Nick Galvan, who played for Hillsdale from 2009-12, is the Chargers' new safeties coach.
-He began his duties in March of 2017.
+He began his duties in March of 2017 and is entering his third season with the program in 2019.
 Head coach Keith Otterbein said he was thrilled to bring Galvan into his coaching staff.

 "Nick was a smart, tough player when he was here and he brings those same qualities with him as an assistant coach," Otterbein said.
 "He had success as an assistant coach at Olivet, and I'm excited to see him help our defense."